 Be Polite in Using Your Tone and Body Language

-Your well-mannered body movements and gestures can help you ease convincing the person you are requesting to talk to you.
-Wearing a polite smile, making eye contact, and keeping a sympathetic facial expression are positive gestures that can help you show your politeness.
+Your well-mannered body movements and gestures can help convince the person you request to talk to you.
+Wearing a polite smile, making eye contact, and keeping a sympathetic facial expression are positive gestures that can help you show politeness.

 To know the importance of a polite voice tone and body language, you may read How to Use Your Voice Tone & Body Language.